pingcap/docs/tidb-cloud/serverless-driver.md

 # TiDB Serverless driver (Beta)

 [TiDB Serverless Driver (Beta)](https://github.com/tidbcloud/serverless-js) for JavaScript allows you to connect to your TiDB Serverless cluster over HTTPS.
-It is particularly useful in edge environments where TCP connections are limited.
+It is particularly useful in edge environments where TCP connections are limited, such as Vercel Edge Functions and Cloudflare Workers.

 ## Install the TiDB Serverless driver